SusieQ2022/smartmedbox/docs/CONTRIBUTIONS.md

   plan presentation and final presentation, then distributed sections to teammates to adapt their own parts.
 - Presentation: technology section (architecture + stack).
-- Final Report: the first draft of the final report; report: Sections 1, 2 and 8.
+- Final Report: authored the first draft; Sections 1, 2 and 8.
 - Hardware: support.

 ### [Name 1] — Hardware